jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   template had disagreed since both were first committed; the owner settled it by changing the template rather than annotating the guide.
-The second ETL hop now becomes eligible after roughly two days instead of roughly two months, so a soak can observe the whole chain and the remaining question for this row is only whether two days is short enough for quick iteration.
+The second ETL hop now becomes eligible after roughly two days instead of roughly two months, so a soak can observe the whole chain; whether two days is short enough for quick iteration is now M31's question (D23).
 - The LTS `pp=mean_3600` half of that same recommendation is deliberately not
   applied: `pp` adds auxiliary files and therefore disk, which is the opposite of what this row is protecting against while the fill rate is unknown, and it